 Yes you can cook oatmeal on the stove top, but I’m telling you this is a game changer because you can just walk away!

-Now if you’re looking to make pumpkin oatmeal you will need the following ingredients
+Now if you’re looking to make pumpkin oatmeal we have that too.
+There are slightly different ingredients and you will use an oven safe dish lowered into the pot.
+You will need the following ingredients

 - 2 c.
 Quick oats